 Additional water brought on site can be used to refill sprayer tanks and provide a margin of safety.
-Nurse tanks used for herbicide spraying are frequently used as auxiliary water sources.
-These can be 500 gallons or larger.
+Nurse tanks used for herbicide spraying are frequently used as an auxiliary water source.
+These can be 1500 gallons or larger.
 Other water storage tanks on trailers or loaded into farm trucks can be used.
 A 200-400 gpm trash pump with 2 inch diameter hose can be used to deliver water to sprayers, or the sprayer pump can be configured to suck water from the nurse tank into the sprayer.